chibisafe/guides/docs/installation/running-with-docker-npm.md

 > We removed the caddy section, as we won't need it.
 We also exposed to the host the ports 8000 and 8001, so Nginx Proxy Manager can access them.

 :::tip
-  In this changes, we removed the static file serving.
+  In these changes, we removed the static file serving.
 You will need to serve your chibisafe files from a different location with either a web server or a Docker container image that allows this, and then configure chibisafe accordingly.
   Head over to the [file serving](#serve-the-uploads) section for more information on how to do this.
 :::